 Harira soup freezes well and reheats perfectly.
 You just need to add water and stir, when reheating.

-I hope you like this wonderful authentic soup recipe!
-Personally, it is my favorite soup, and I prepare it at least twice a week!
+I hope you like this wonderful authentic soup!
+Personally, it is my favorite, and I prepare it at least twice a week!

 Please, share this article and tell me your opinion after you taste it!